Calendar of Volunteer Stewardship Workdays

 Workday dates, activities, and locations are listed below.
 Workdays are scheduled and posted quarterly.
 Please check this site to make sure you have the most up-to-date information since meeting locations may need to change.

 Volunteer workdays are sponsored by the State Park Stewardship Unit to help protect and restore natural areas at eighteen parks in our state park system, across southern Michigan.
-We focus on natural areas that are known or potential sites for species of greatest conservation need (species whose populations are rare or declining).
+We focus on high-quality natural areas that are known or potential sites for species of greatest conservation need (species whose populations are rare or declining).

 Algonac State Park, Bald Mountain Recreation Area, Belle Isle Park, Brighton Recreation Area, Highland Recreation Area, Island Lake Recreation Area, Pinckney Recreation Area, Sterling State Park, and Waterloo Recreation Area.

 Fort Custer Recreation Area, Grand Mere State Park, P.J.
 Hoffmaster State Park, Holland State Park, Ionia Recreation Area, Ludington State Park, Muskegon State Park, Saugatuck Dunes State Park, Warren Dunes State Park, Warren Woods State Park, and Yankee Springs Recreation Area.